Scottish Cup: Graham Weir will play through pain for Lithgae

-Linlithgow Rose’s Graham Weir is prepared to play through the pain barrier to help propel the Prestonfield club on another memorable William Hill Scottish Cup run.
+Linlithgow Rose’s Graham Weir is prepared to play through the pain barrier to help spur the Prestonfield club on another memorable William Hill Scottish Cup run.

 Weir has been missing the last few weeks with a niggling ankle injury and was only able to take part in light training for the first time on Monday night.